 We’ve all had these thoughts, and guess what?

-They’re pointless, guilt will not cure you, it will steal your precious time with your children, it will eat you up and drive you crazy.
+Guilt will not cure you, it will steal precious time with your children, it will eat you up inside and drive you crazy.

 It’s entirely normal to feel guilty.
 What really matters is that you recognise it and concentrate on what you can do instead of what you can’t.

 When our children were old enough to understand, we sat them down and explained there’ll be days when mum isn’t up to it.

-We did not burden them, we simply involved them.
+We didn’t burden them, we simply involved them.

-The world didn’t fall apart, if anything it became a better place.
-We inadvertently raised rounded children who appreciate that people are different, they’re better for it!
+The world didn’t fall apart.
+If anything, it became a better place.
+We inadvertently raised rounded children who appreciate people are different and they’re better for it!

-We did things together on good days, we looked forward to them and we gave our undivided attention.
+We did things together on good days, we looked forward to them and we gave our children our undivided attention.

-Sadly, most children don’t get this level of involvement from their busy parents, our children definitely didn’t lose out.
+Sadly, most children don’t get this level of involvement from their busy parents.
+I can confidently say our children didn’t lose out.

 We had absolutely nothing to feel guilty about and neither do you!